 How Are Dogs Tested for Lyme Disease?

 Treatment includes antibiotics, usually for at least 30 days.
 This often resolves symptoms quickly, but in some cases, the infection will persist and prolonged medication may be needed.
-Treatment can also include other therapies aimed at resolving or relieving specific symptoms.
+Treatment may also include other therapies aimed at resolving or relieving specific symptoms.

 Can I Catch Lyme Disease From My Dog?